-- 7.1 Field surveys will be required in the following circumstances - When working within a watercourse within a designated site3 for FWPM (Special Area of Conservation or Site of Special Scientific Interest) or otherwise identified as having FWPM populations (candidate Special Area of Conservation or Site of Community Importance) or the catchment of such sites. - Where FWPM have previously identified through desk study or from prior surveys as being 0.1 km upstream or 0.5 km downstream and there is still a potential for a water pollution event even after adhering to the Pollution Prevention Guidelines and any additional best practice in SHE Transmission's Generic Environmental Management Plans. - Where works will take place within a watercourse that is i) not ephemeral (of short duration after precipitation or flooding), ii) which is not entirely bedrock and iii) where an assessment by an Ecologist4 / Ecological Clerk of Works cannot robustly discount the possibility of their presence. - 7.2 Detailed guidance on a survey methods to inform development and deep water survey methods can be found on the SNH website5 and require a licensed FWPM surveyor to undertake them, so are not repeated. - 1) Survey work must be undertaken in periods of low water flow.
-This generally limits the survey season to between April and September.
-Planning of works should allow sufficient time for a FWPM survey to be carried out and a report prepared. - 2) The length of watercourse requiring to be surveyed will be dependent on the nature of the works and their potential impacts.
-The surveyor will adhere to the published survey guidance on the SNH website to identify extent of river to be surveyed and the techniques used.
+- 8.1 Field surveys will be required in the following circumstances: - When working within a watercourse within a designated site for FWPM (Special Area of Conservation or Site of Special Scientific Interest) or otherwise identified as having FWPM populations (candidate Special Area of Conservation or Site of Community Importance) or the catchment of such sites.
+Such sites can be identified using the NatureScot SiteLink service (https://sitelink.nature.scot/) - Where FWPM have previously identified through desk study or from prior surveys as being 0.1 km upstream or 0.5 km downstream and there is still a potential for a water pollution event even after adhering to the Pollution Prevention Guidelines and any additional best practice in SSEN Transmission's General Environmental Management Plans. - Where works will take place within a watercourse that is i) not ephemeral (of short duration after precipitation or flooding), ii) which is not entirely bedrock and iii) where an assessment by an Ecologist / Ecological Clerk of Works cannot robustly discount the possibility of their presence.
+Assessment of suitability may be undertaken as part of the surveys and assessments undertaken for Environmental Impact Assessment or other relevant environmental assessments.